 (a) Establishment of the Holdback Account.
 The Partnership shall establish a separate account (the "Holdback Account") with a sub-account for each Partner.
-Except as provided in this Section 4.5, in lieu of distributing to the Partners the Carried Interest Proceeds to which they are otherwise entitled hereunder, the

-Partnership shall retain such Carried Interest Proceeds and shall credit the sub-account of each such Partner in the Holdback Account with the amount of Carried Interest Proceeds otherwise distributable to such Partner, in an amount equal to the product of such Partner's Carried Interest Proceeds multiplied by such Partner's Holdback Percentage.
-Subject to Section 4.5(b), in the event that an EPI Limited Partner ceases to be employed or retained as a consultant by any of EPI, the Investment Advisor, the Investment Manager or any of their respective Affiliates and, thereby, becomes a Special Limited Partner, his or her Holdback Percentage, and the Holdback Percentage of his or her Family Related Limited Partners, shall be adjusted to equal 100%.
+Except as provided in this Section 4.5, in lieu of distributing to the Partners the Carried Interest Proceeds to which they are otherwise entitled hereunder, the Partnership shall retain such Carried Interest Proceeds and shall credit the sub-account of each such Partner in the Holdback Account with the amount of Carried Interest Proceeds otherwise distributable to such Partner, in an amount determined by the General Partner in its reasonable discretion.
+Subject to Section 4.5(b), in the event that an EPI Limited Partner ceases to be employed or retained as a consultant by any of EPI, the Investment Advisor, the Investment Manager or any of their respective Affiliates and, thereby, becomes a Special Limited Partner, 100% of the Carried Interest Proceeds otherwise distributable to such EPI Limited Partner and / or his or her Family Related Limited Partners shall be retained by the Partnership and credited to the sub-account of such Partner in the Holdback Account.